adcostanza/ts-rpc-http/README.md

 Beyond the type hints provided, ts-rpc-http also provides safety in that it will alert you if the response you are sending is invalid per the api contract:
 ![](images/serverSendError.png)

+### Automatic Request Validation
+By generating JSON schemas, your requests can be automatically validated with a small piece of middleware.

+### Automatic Client Generation
+A client is generated for you that works directly with Promise, making it extremely easy to get started on the frontend once the api service is available for consumption.
 ## Model

 It all starts with a model file, where you define all of your basic data model types and one or more service definitions with this comment tagging them on the line above `//@http-rpc(<serviceName>)`.
 Here is a simple example: